javier-cramirez/javier-cramirez/README.md

  Recently, I've been exploring reinforcement learning and its applications in reasoning LMs.

  **When I'm sad, I remind myself to make others happy!
-I love seeing a happy person!
+I also like to listen to some good music.
  That's why I'm here on this beautiful Earth. :)**

 <!--